After

 but they aren't necessary.
 If you already have a brake bleeder hand-pump, you

 can just measure 130mm from the end of the hose and suck out any excess oil.
+This would be a good time to bring out a 14mm box end wrench and screwdriver

 on the next ride.
 Then make a few passes on your preferred road and try a few